1. Preface

 Check and enable the new NGINX configuration.

-Since we’re using private certificates in our example, the icom OS router doesn’t trust the CA that signed our NGINX server certificate.
-Before applying the startup configuration on the router, you have to install the CA-certificates.
+Since private certificates are being used in this example, the icom OS router does not trust the CA that signed the NGINX server certificate.
+Before applying the startup configuration on the router, the CA certificates must be installed.

-Change to the router user interface and go to (System) AdministrationCertificates.
+Open the routers user interface and navigate to AdministrationCertificates.

-Upload the CA-certificate that you’ve used to sign the server certificate.
-In case you’re using a CA hierarchy start with the Root-CA and then add the Intermediate-CAs in the right order.
+Upload the CA certificate that was used to sign the server certificate.
+If a CA hierarchy is being used, begin with the Root CA and then add the Intermediate CAs in the correct order.

-Now you’re ready to connect a router to the router management application.
-Ensure that your networking settings allows a connection from the router to the router management server.
-Test the connection with a ping.
-Therefore change to the menu HelpDebugging and release a ping to the IP-address or FQDN of your router management application server.
+Now, the router is ready to be connected to the router management application.
+Ensure that the network settings allow a connection from the router to the router management server.
+Test the connection using a ping.
+Navigate to AdministrationDebugging in the routers user interface and send a ping to the IP address or FQDN of the router management application server.

-Please ensure that you’ve configured NTP on your routers.
-Date and time must be set correctly to allow connections via certificates.
+Ensure that NTP is configured on the routers.
+The date and time must be set correctly to allow connections via certificates.

 11. Installation approval